-Born in Calgary in 1964, Inglis has lived in Ontario, Manitoba as well as in the U.S., returning to Calgary in 1989 to attend the Alberta College of Art (now Alberta University of the Arts) where she graduated from the Faculty of Painting with distinction in 1994.
+Born in Calgary in 1964, Inglis’ family life transported her across Canada and into the U.S., exposing her to rural, small town and big city urban experiences.
+Returning to Calgary in 1989 to attend the Alberta College of Art (now Alberta University of the Arts), she graduated from the Faculty of Painting with distinction in 1994.
 While attending the art college, she was the recipient of the Louise McKinney Scholarship, the Board of Governors’ Award, the Joyce & Owen Hughes Memorial Bursary.

-During her final year at ACA (1994), she and fellow classmates had growing concerns about losing the valuable community that was established in the 4th year painting studios.
+During her final year at ACA, she and fellow classmates had growing concerns about losing the valuable community that was established in the 4th year painting studios.
 As a result, they formed the Untitled Art Society which still exists today as a studio co-op and exhibition space, The Bows.
-Other community involvement includes a five year stint on the board of the New Gallery, the development of local pop up exhibition spaces with fellow art pals as well as contributing to public art in Calgary via guerilla style yarn-bombing.
+Other community involvement includes a five year stint on the board of the New Gallery, the development of local pop up exhibition spaces with fellow artists as well as contributing to public art in Calgary via guerrilla style yarn-bombing.

 Inglis’ art practice is a multi-faceted exploration into the flow of meaning and interpretation dynamics.
 Her post grad work was process based, resulting in densely layered forms constructed from shredded paper of varying sorts.
 The paper shred was commandeered from her daily life and layered like paint, mixing different shred products for colour, texture and meaning exploration.
 These works were neatly cropped to reveal the layered edges further adding to the potential interpretation of each piece.